cyprus327/Fraglib/Tutorial.md

 Here's the output of both above programs:
 ![Blue line program](https://github.com/cyprus327/Fraglib/assets/76965606/31952d37-dde4-469b-9b06-fa449e5a045f)

-Let's make something at least a little bit more exciting by adding some motion!
+Let's make this at least a little bit more exciting by adding some motion!
 ```csharp
 using Fraglib;